KenMwaura1/scaffold-fastapi/README.md

 This project uses GitHub Actions for:

-- **Testing**: Runs tests on Python 3.9, 3.10, and 3.11 for both main and dev branches
+- **Python Tests**: Runs tests on Python code, including formatting, linting, and unit tests
 - **Docker Compose Testing**: Validates and tests the generated Docker Compose files
 - **Container Publishing**: Builds and publishes Docker images to GitHub Container Registry
 - **PyPI Publishing**: Automatically publishes to PyPI when pushing to main or creating a tag
-- **Dependencies**: Weekly checks and updates dependencies
+- **Dependency Updates**: Weekly checks and updates dependencies

 ## Publishing to PyPI